-The Valley College - Beckley and Martinsburg campuses maintain various types of medical instruments/equipment in their medical assisting labs and have classrooms/labs dedicated to the Nursing Associate degree program.
-Valley College - Cleveland and Fairlawn have veterinary labs (CL)1, and nursing labs (CL/F) for the clinical and lab training of medical assisting, veterinary, practical nursing programs.
-The equipment may include but is not limited to: Examination table with stool, supply storage cabinets, examination tools of various kinds, blood pressure cuffs, stethoscopes, sterile processing supplies, various types of minor surgery equipment and CPR materials.
-The veterinary department (CL) also has facilities that will hold dogs, cats, and other animals.
+The Valley College - Beckley and Martinsburg campuses (WV) maintain various types of medical instruments/equipment in their medical assisting labs and have classrooms/labs dedicated to the Nursing Associate degree program.
+The equipment includes the types of equipment generally found in a doctor's office or other health-related facility.

+Valley College - Cleveland (Ohio) has veterinary labs and nursing labs for the clinical and lab training of medical assisting, veterinary, and practical nursing programs.
+The school maintains equipment that is usually found in doctor offices or other healthcare facilities, or veterinary offices depending on the specific program.
+The veterinary department also has facilities that will hold dogs, cats, and other animals.
 Valley College - Cleveland campus maintains a CDL driving yard.
 It has a small fleet of trucks and other equipment used for the CDL program.